corsairmarks/organic_zealots/mod/README.md

 * 2.2.0 Code refactoring
     * Remove overridden origins from Forgotten History in favor of a script_value compatibility file
     * Rename and add more validation triggers (similar to additions in 2.1.0)
+* 2.2.1 Performance improvements for assimilation - only process species which have at least one Pop

 ## Source Code